azizshamim/thumbscrew/README.md

 *"Works"* by adding thumbnails to a per-presentation directory so that diffs in the Keynote binary are *visible* in some way (*i.e. as diffs of the thumbnails*).

+[PR #2](https://github.com/azizshamim/thumbscrew/pull/2) is a decent example of this.

 **TODO:**
 * [ ] Installer would be nice
 * [ ] `git thumbscrew` command option *a la* [git-lfs](https://github.com/github/git-lfs)